 Another philosophical player are genes.
-In a universe that tends towards flux, “life is constantly experimenting, innovating and adapting” to quote Nurse, the genes create continuity of being.
+In a universe that tends towards flux, (“Life is constantly experimenting, innovating and adapting” writes Nurse) the genes create continuity of being.
 A series of traits passed on, occasionally adjusted, are responsible for every iota of life on earth.3

 It is actively communicating to everything around it.
 Think of the cell as an extremely extroverted person, one who talks, connects, receives, talks more and connects even more.